2. Computer Aided Design¶

 As a Bahrain Polytechnic Mechanical Engineering student I have a lot of experience using SOLIDWORKS, I am even a Certified SOLIDWORKS Associate.
 But it is the only CAD software I have experience in so I am trying to use this opportunity to learn and try out different softwares.

-For comparison I tried making the same phone stand from Fusion in SOLIDWORKS.
-It took approximately half the time.
+To get an objective comparison between the two softwares I tried making the same phone stand from Fusion in SOLIDWORKS, this is after spending a good amount of time practicing in Fusion.
+Nevertheless, modeling in SOLIDWORKS still took approximately half the time.

 Tinkercad is a simple web-based 3D modelling software that is child friendly yet still allows for rapid prototyping of ideas.